rasorensen90/Udacity-Deep-RL-nano-degree-Project3-collab-compet/report.md

 The network architecture roughly consists of three dense layers with batchnormalization on the first layer.
 ![Architectures](images/architectures.png "Architectures")
 This dense architecture is simple and is a good match for the observation space.
 This is because the observation contains spacially independent values, as opposed to an image, where a convolutional neural network would have been better.
+As seen in the image, the input is three times larger than the environment proclaimed, this is because the observation consists of three stacked frames from the environment.
+The Critic uses both agents observation space, and therefore has a larger input size.

 ## Result
 The results from running this implementation is seen in the figure below.
 The environment was solved in 697 episodes.